With time, the build vs. buy integration decision has evolved dramatically.

 So you’ve got your integration solution ready to roll and validated, and now you want to release it to the production systems.
 Sometimes, the release can also involve deployments across company borders(aka cross-company integrations).

 It also needs to be delivered to your end users in a way that’s transparent and easy to understand for everyone.
-Disruptions cost, and you need to take that into account not just for your business, but any businesses you’re integrating with.
+Disruptions cost, and you need to take that into account not just for your business, but for any businesses you’re integrating with.

-You also need rollback plans, so if unforeseen failures or consequences occur you’re covered.
+You also need rollback plans, so if unforeseen failures or consequences occur, you’re covered.

 Maintain the Integration

-Ask anyone in software and engineering circles, you’ll get the same answer: maintenance costs.
+Ask anyone in software and engineering circles, and you’ll get the same answer: maintenance costs.
 Not just money either: time too.
 In fact, maintenance is going to set you back a lot more than the initial setup.
-Make sure you’ve got a maintenance plan in place, you’ll thank yourself later.
+Make sure you’ve got a maintenance plan in place; you’ll thank yourself later.

 Customize the Integration